Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

 By the end of this section, you will have successfully completed the following using only the terminal:

--   [x] Opening the terminal
+-   [x] Opened the terminal
--   [x] Navigate through file directories
+-   [x] Navigated through file directories
--   [x] Created a folder to house projects
+-   [x] Created a directory for a project
--   [x] Populate folders with empty files
+-   [x] Populated a folder with a file

 The next section will focus on coding the game itself, click on the link below.